heilerich/LLMPatchbay2Dockerized/README.md

 ### 1. Build the Docker Image

 From the root of the project, run the build command.
-This will install all dependencies, set up the PostgreSQL server, and initialize the database schema from `sql_template.sql`.
+This will install all dependencies, set up the PostgreSQL server, and initialize the database schema.

 ```bash
 docker build . -t patchbay